-Being alert and vigilant as always, Vietra saw him before he made his first move.
-The way he walked holding his right arm close to his body under the coat, and his left hand clenched in a nervous fist.
+Alert and vigilant as always, Vietra saw him before he made his first move.
+The way he walked holding his right arm close to his body under the coat, his left hand clenched in a nervous fist.
 The fierce look on his face, the troubled eyes dispersing hatred and pain, the tight pale line of his lips.
 The rest of the people paid no attention, of course.

 She wanted to kill him.
 It would be easy with the mixture of skills and anger she was filled with.
 Just one more strike.
 One or another.
 One of a couple dozen.

-The mass got surprised or upset, the mass tried to get out of danger’s way but by no means to protect itself.
-Just one man with one knife, and so many people around who could have put him down in an instant before he did any damage, the very moment they saw his face.
+The mass got surprised or upset, the mass tried to get out of danger’s way but by not to protect itself.
+Just one man, with one knife, and so many people around who could have put him down in an instant before he did any damage, the very moment they saw his face.
 Even without any special skills or strength, just by the number of them, if only they could remember how to be survivors instead of spineless victims.
 If only they could unite and stand by each other.

 Vietra despised the mass.
 All of it was so annoying that she had to kick the attacker in the balls to prevent herself from killing him.
-She did a couple of breathing exercises and realized it was time to get out of there as the distant sound of sirens touched her ears.
+She did a couple of breathing exercises and realized it was time to get out of there as the distant sound of sirens reached her ears.
 She wanted no part of it.

-“You did it again,” the Master said as soon as she entered the Nest.
+“You did it again,” the Master said, as soon as she entered the Nest.
 Vietra heard disappointment in his voice, so she lowered her head and clenched her hands behind her back, looking at her toes like a little girl reprimanded by her father.

 “I’m sorry, Master,” Vietra said.
 “It won’t happen again.”

-“Should I escort you to the room?” the Master asked in a voice that inflicted punishment by itself.
+“Should I escort you to the room?” the Master asked, in a voice that inflicted punishment by itself.

 “How long will I stay there?
 Tell me it won’t be long!” her inner voice screamed.
 But she knew she couldn’t say it aloud.
-That would be very unwise, another manifestation of her weakness that would toughen her punishment.
+That would be unwise; another manifestation of her weakness that would toughen her punishment.
 She had already done enough, and she was angry with herself for that.